• Skip to primary navigation

 Get Help Now

-There are many potential causes of asphyxiation, including illness in the mother that reduces the flow of oxygen to the baby.
-During labor and delivery, complications with the placenta or umbilical cord can restrict blood flow too.
+There are many potential causes of HIE, including illness in the mother that reduces the flow of oxygen to the baby.
+During labor and delivery, complications with the placenta or umbilical cord can restrict blood flow, too.

 When the vulnerable brain of an infant is deprived of oxygen for any period, it can cause damage, including cell death.
 The longer the duration of oxygen deprivation, the more severe the damage is likely to be.

-A doctor may use a vacuum extractor or forceps to help aid in the delivery.
-These can be used safely, but they also have the potential to damage the head and brain of an infant if too much force is applied.
+Another potential cause of infant brain damage is physical trauma.
+A doctor may use a vacuum extractor or forceps to aid in the delivery.
+These can be used safely, but delivery instruments also have the potential to damage the head and brain of an infant if too much force is applied.

 Brain damage can also be caused by untreated infections in the mother or by a misdiagnosed and untreated condition in the newborn, including jaundice.